 A critical examination of the links between urban social problems and state policies.
 The course studies how policy makers, planners and geographers understand and deal with social problems in the contemporary city and evaluates selected planning policies.

-\ AP/GEOG 4605 3.0
+Integrated with: GS/GEOG 5370 3.00.
+Prerequisites: 84 credits successfully completed, including one of AP/GEOG 1000 6.00, AP/GEOG 1410 6.00, and at least six additional credits in human geography at the 2000 or 3000 level.
+Course credit exclusions: None